ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/05-analysis-of-naive-implementations.md

 Unfortunately, modifying the data structure is still slow.
-If we want to add an item to a sorted array, we have to keep the array sorted -- and that means we need to *insert* the new item at the right place in the array, using the insertion algorithm from Insertion Sort (@sec:sorting-1:insertion-sort).
+If we want to add an item to a sorted array, we have to keep the array sorted -- and that means we need to *insert* the new item at the right place in the array, using the insertion algorithm from Insertion sort (@sec:sorting-1:insertion-sort).
 This takes linear time in the worst case.
 Similarly, to remove an item without creating a hole in the array, we need to shift a bunch of elements in the array, and this also takes linear time.